 Easy Ways to Detect Air Leaks

-Doing everything you can to keep your home’s energy efficiency levels high is an easy decision.
-When you make sure your HVAC systems aren’t working harder than they have to, you’re not just saving energy, you’re saving money.
-One of the ways your home could be losing significant efficiency is through air leaks around your home.
+Doing as much as possible to keep your home’s energy efficiency levels high is an easy decision.
+When you make sure your HVAC systems aren’t working harder than necessary, you’re not just saving energy, you’re saving money.
+One way your home may be losing efficiency is through air leaks.

-A large number of leaks are from drafts coming through your windows or doors.
-These air leaks are generally easy to spot, but air leakage can also originate in less obvious spaces in your home.
+The most common leaks are from drafts that come through your windows or doors.
+These air leaks are generally easy to find, but air leakage can also come from less obvious spaces in your home.
 Review the suggestions below to do your own energy assessment.

 Inside your home

 First, you’ll want to inspect your windows and doors.
 If they clatter or you can see light coming in between the door and the frame, they’re leaking and undoubtedly wasting energy and money, as well.
 Seal them with caulk or weather-stripping to fill in the leak.

 Next, walk around looking for cracks and gaps in the following areas: